 - Is there a deadline to apply for CEAP-SB?

 Not at the moment.
 Funding for the program is limited, however.
 Utilities and USMPs are expected to process applications in the order in which they are received.
 CEAP-SB funding is not guaranteed even after a complete application has been submitted.

-The government made $8 million available for CEAP-SB to support small business and registered charity energy customers.
-Each utility and USMP has been allocated a share of that amount, based on their reporting on customer numbers.
+Each utility and USMP has been allocated a share of CEAP-SB funding.
 Your utility or USMP will stop accepting applications and providing CEAP-SB credits once their allocated share of CEAP-SB funding has run out.

-I had applied previously and my application was not approved.
-Do I have to reapply again under the new requirements?
+- I had applied previously and was told my application was not approved due to a lack of funding.
+Do I have to reapply?

-No. Customers who previously applied but were denied will have their original applications reviewed by utilities and will be contacted directly by February 15, 2021, if they meet the new eligibility criteria.
+No. Customers who previously applied but were denied due to a lack of funding will have their original applications reviewed by utilities and will be contacted directly if they meet the eligibility criteria and funding is available.